Skip to main content

 G. Privacy

-H. Third Party Sites
+H. Third Party Services

 Return to top

-3. COMMUNICATIONS
+3. Communications

 A. Member Communication Tools

 Please note that any information you share through your newsfeed or profile (subject to certain privacy settings) will be seen by others, and may be used and re-shared by such users on and outside of Doximity, so be mindful as to what you choose to share, and do not share in this manner any content or information that is confidential, that you do not want others to see or use, or that is subject to third party rights.
-DOXIMITY IS NOT RESPONSIBLE FOR A USER'S USE, MISUSE OR MISAPPROPRIATION OF ANY CONTENT OR INFORMATION YOU POST, UPLOAD, OR TRANSMIT VIA THE SERVICE UNLESS OTHERWISE EXPRESSLY AGREED BY DOXIMITY PURSUANT TO A SEPARATE WRITTEN AGREEMENT.
+DOXIMITY IS NOT RESPONSIBLE FOR A USER'S USE, MISUSE OR MISAPPROPRIATION OF ANY CONTENT OR INFORMATION YOU POST, UPLOAD, OR TRANSMIT VIA THE SERVICES UNLESS OTHERWISE EXPRESSLY AGREED BY DOXIMITY PURSUANT TO A SEPARATE WRITTEN AGREEMENT.

 B. Patient Communication Tools